 Here is an example of a Super Bowl spread bet:

 Here you can see that the Patriots are quoted at -3.5 points, and the Cowboys at +3.5 points.
 This means that the final score of the Patriots will be reduced by 3.5 points if you bet on them, and the final score of the Cowboys will be increased by 3.5 points if you bet on them.

-Super Bowl over/under betting is another extremely common betting opportunity that is offered by the sportsbooks.
+Super Bowl over/under betting is another extremely common opportunity that is offered by sportsbooks.
 You might also hear fans of online betting Super Bowl refer to this type of bet as a 'total' bet because it deals with the total number of points scored in the Super Bowl.
 The Super Bowl betting odds here are usually the same whatever way you choose to bet.

-One reason that this betting type is popular is that it doesn’t require bettors to pick the winner or loser of the Super Bowl.
+One reason that the Super Bowl over/under is popular is that these Super Bowl bets don't require bettors to pick the winner or loser of the Super Bowl.
 As long as you can make a correct prediction about the total number of points scored, then you can win this bet.

-Here is an example of how this betting type looks:
+Here is an example of how a Super Bowl over/under market looks:

 |New England Patriots vs. Dallas Cowboys|